f5devcentral/f5-agility-labs-cert/docs/class5/modules/module2.rst

 guest to run on enough slots to account for an increase in load per blade if the number of blades is reduced for any reason.

-In general, F5 Networks strongly recommends that when you create a guest, you assign the maximum number of available slots to the guest to ensure that as few additional connections as possible are redistributed to each blade, therefore resulting in as little increase in memory use
+In general, F5 strongly recommends that when you create a guest, you assign the maximum number of available slots to the guest to ensure that as few additional connections as possible are redistributed to each blade, therefore resulting in as little increase in memory use